Gillan (band): 1982: Struggles and final shows

 Tormé was replaced by White Spirit guitarist Janick Gers (who would later join Iron Maiden) and this line-up released the live/studio double album Double Trouble at the end of 1981.
 In August 1982, the final album Magic followed.
 By this time, tension over money had reached fever pitch and Ian Gillan needed time to have surgery as a result of damage to his vocal cords.
 After the Magic tour, the band performed a final show at the Wembley Arena on 17 December, and then Ian Gillan dissolved the group while he underwent surgery.
 He then accepted an offer to front Black Sabbath to the incredulity of the Gillan band members, particularly McCoy, and the acrimony remains to the present day.

 McCoy subsequently released compilations of studio out-takes to which he had the rights, known as The Gillan Tapes.
 Bernie Tormé and John McCoy collaborated on the GMT band project, releasing two albums in 2006 and 2009.
+Tormé died in 2019, Underwood in 2024.